syncfusion-content/blazor-docs/blazor/pager/behaviour-settings.md

 ## Page size

-The Pager component provides an option to define the number of records to be displayed per page.
+The Pager component provides an option to define the number of items to be displayed per page.
 This can be achieved by using the `PageSize` property.
 The default value of the `PageSize` property is "12".

 ```csharp
 @using Syncfusion.Blazor.Navigations